 setSpeed() - Sets the speed of the escalator (in meters per second).

-the speed of the escalator (in the units passed via the
+speed of the escalator (in the units passed via the units argument).

 Parameter: SpeedUnits units - one of the AnyLogic speed constants.

 getMovementDirection() - Returns the current movement direction for the escalator.
 The possible return values are: EscalatorMovementDirection.UP andEscalatorMovementDirection.DOWN